greydevv/mango-compiler/README.md

 For example, when the compiler encounters a `TOK_KWD` (keyword token), it needs to check what that keyword is.
 If the value of the keyword is `func`, then the parser knows that the user is attempting to define a function.
-In the Katana programming language, the function name comes after the `func` keyword.
+In the Mango programming language, the function name comes after the `func` keyword.
 So, the parser will then ask the lexer for the next token.
 If the token is `TOK_ID`, then all is well; continue.
 If it is not `TOK_ID`, then the program exits with